 Start the show!
 Immerse yourself in the poetic universe of this colourful and resolutely modern projection created for the Saint Nicholas Festival.
 Through the beginning of January, the legend of Lorraine’s patron saint comes to life several times a day on the sumptuous facade of Nancy’s city hall.
 8 minutes of pure delight to share as a family.

 The great Saint-Nicolas-de-Port Basilica brings together a multitude of visitors every year to pay homage to Saint Nicholas, a tradition that dates to 1245.
-The ancestral torchlight procession, coming up on its 775th edition, takes place on the Saturday closest to 6 December at 7:30 p.m. in the basilica, illuminated with 1000 candles.
+The ancestral torchlight procession, takes place on the Saturday closest to 6 December at 7:30 p.m. in the basilica, illuminated with 1000 candles.

 Bonus: the Nancy tourist office organises a shuttle to Saint-Nicolas-de-Port for the event.

 As Nancy comes alive to celebrate the patron saint, the window displays fill with specialties to enjoy.
-Delicious traditional gingerbread in the shape of Saint Nicholas from La Maison des Sœurs Macarons are a delight, as are the crunchy little statues of the saint covered in fruit (almond, passion fruit, strawberry) from Le Petit Atelier.
+Delicious traditional gingerbread in the shape of Saint Nicholas from La Maison des Sœurs Macarons are a delight, as are the crunchy little statues of the saint covered in fruit (almond, passion fruit, strawberry).
 Chocolate fans head to the Hulot pastry shop to savour Saint Nicholas-shaped chocolate bars, alongside the famous gingerbread that takes 3 months to prepare.